 The schedule is quite demanding: class is in the morning, Monday through Friday, and

 laboratory is three to four afternoons each week.
 Exams are given each Monday.
 On

-the weekends, students enjoy group activities, such as a trip to Six Flags amusement
+the weekends, students enjoy group activities, such as taking trips to the Dallas

 This program is open to all students who will be enrolling at the University of Dallas